DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 - Rework provinces, so looks better
 - Add river map
 - provinces terrain (plains, etc...)
-- Add more characters
-- vassal families
 - Last name added to names BUT, need to use spouse name if maried ?
 Add "of Lands" too ?

 # Fixes to do
-- Soshi daimyo not generated
 - Change color of some textured emblmes
 - Kaito Lands not accessible, change mask of fog
 - Some counties are "coastal" even if they are near rivers... todo after all sea provinces mapped